Gathering plenty of information is required in scope 3 calculation

 Complexity of scope 3 calculation

-Scope 3 emissions are complex and varied, as emissions can come from a wide range of sources, such as purchased goods and services, transportation and distribution, waste generated, and use of sold products.
-It can be difficult to identify and quantify all the sources of indirect emissions across the entire value chain, especially when there are multiple suppliers involved.
+Scope 3 emissions are complex and varied, as emissions can come from a wide range of sources.
+These sources may include, for example, purchased goods and services, transportation and distribution, waste generated, and use of sold products.
+It can be difficult to identify and quantify all the sources of indirect emissions across the entire value chain.
+Difficulties occur especially when there are multiple suppliers involved.

 Although there may be significant uncertainties associated with Scope 3 calculation, organizations should not be discouraged from starting the process.
 While the accuracy of activity data, emission factors, and future scenarios may improve over time, the initial estimates can provide a starting point for identifying high-impact categories and developing strategies for emission reduction.
 It’s also important to note that not all categories of Scope 3 emissions will have equal importance for every organization.
 By focusing on the categories that are most relevant to their business operations and supply chain, organizations can make meaningful progress towards reducing their carbon footprint.